andy-maier/cookiecutter-python/{{ cookiecutter.github_repo }}/docs/development.rst

     **Attention!!** This only works once.
 You cannot re-release the same version to PyPI.

-    Verify that it arrived on PyPI: https://pypi.python.org/pypi/{{ cookiecutter.project_slug }}/
+    Verify that it arrived on PyPI: https://pypi.python.org/pypi/{{ cookiecutter.package_name }}/

 Starting a new version
 ----------------------